 Housemaster of Edmonstone

-The House was opened in the second year of the College’s existence but today Edmonstone is a much more modern building dating from 1993.
+Edmonstone was opened in the second year of the College’s existence but today it is a much more modern building dating from 1993.

 The first thing you notice walking into Edmonstone is the fun and happy atmosphere.
 Just like a good family home; it truly is a place where boys can feel valued and encouraged.
 Edmonstonians take pride in their achievements, their good manners and their consideration for others.

 We are proud of our boys, whether in the XV or Yearlings D; whether in the Chamber Choir or CCF.
 Getting stuck in and giving everything one’s ‘best shot’ is what matters most – it is effort and enthusiasm that are valued most highly in Edmonstone.
 Time and again, we have found that cheerful and willing participation breeds confidence and success in whatever field you can think of.

 The House itself is a lovely light and open building with its modern facilities and wonderful setting on the north side of Avenue, surrounded by greenery yet adjacent to the main College buildings.

 Meet the Housemaster

 Tom was educated at Monmouth School for Boys and the University of Exeter, where he read History & Ancient History, before going on to the University of the West of England to complete his PGCE.
 He started his teaching career at Merchiston Castle School in Edinburgh, before teaching in South Africa at St Alban’s College, Pretoria and arriving at Haileybury in 2018.

 Tutors and HPA representative

 Tom is greatly appreciative of the support offered to him by the experienced team of Tutors, many of whom have been in the House for a number of years.
 Additionally, the boys have the invaluable support of the House Matron, Sam, who is also highly involved in their pastoral care and the day to day domestic management of the House.
 Edmonstone also has superb representation from the Haileybury Parents’ Association through a number of our current parents.